 The Community Rating System (CRS) is a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed the minimum requirements of the National Flood Insurance Program (NFIP).
-Because flood risk has been reduced, policyholders in participating communities enjoy lower flood insurance premiums than those located in a community that is not part of CRS.
+Because flood risk has been reduced, policy holders in participating communities enjoy lower flood insurance premiums than those located in a community that is not part of CRS.
 Flood insurance premium rates are discounted as shown in Table 7-3 based on a community's rating.
 A Class 1 community receives a 45 percent premium discount, while a Class 9 community receives a 5 percent discount.
 A Class 10 community is not participating in CRS and receives no discount.
 The CRS classes for local communities are based on 18 activities, organized under four categories: (1) public information, (2) mapping and regulations, (3) flood damage reduction, and (4) flood preparedness.
-Nationwide, 1,049 communities are part of CRS, or roughly 5 percent of those who are eligible.
+Nationwide, 5 percent of the eligible communities are part of the CRS.